microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---
 ## Diagram view

-The diagram view in Power Query Online offers a visual way to prepare data in the Power Query editor.
-With this interface it simplifies the experience of data preparation by helping users quickly understand the flow of data, both in the "big picture view" of how their queries are related and in the "detailed view" of the specific data preparation steps in a query.
+Power Query Online lets us prepare data visually in the diagram view of the Power Query editor.
+This interface helps us easily view the flow of data, both at the query level and at the step level to better determine how our queries are connected and what data preparation steps we have applied to each query.

 Learn more about [diagram view](https://docs.microsoft.com/power-query/diagram-view).

 ---

+To merge queries as a new query, we’ll do the following:

-1. In the bottom right of the **Power Query** editor, select the **Diagram view** option.
+1. In the bottom right of the **Power Query** editor, click the **Diagram view** option.

     ![Diagram view](./Media/DiagramView.png)

-1. Select the **Actions** option ( ⋮ ) at the top right of the **DimProduct_raw** table and select the **Merge queries as new** option.
+1. In the top right of the **DimProduct_raw** table, click the Actions option ( ⋮ ) and choose the **Merge queries as new** option.

     ![Merge queries as new](./Media/MergeNew.png)

-1. In the **Merge** window complete the following steps and then select **OK** when complete.
+1. In the Merge window, follow these steps and then click **OK** to confirm.

     | Merge | Table | Column |
     | :--- | :---- | :--- |